LDSSA/hackathon-2-challenge/README.md

 ## How to make submissions

+*NOTE* test.csv will be coming along at about 10am.
+It's not that we are still working on it, I swear, it's just to avoid providing distractions to the students...
+I swear!

 1. Slack Sam with the team gif and team name
+1. Load up `train.csv` and predict `sales` for each observation
 1. Using the key given to you, visit http://hackathon-2.lisbondatascience.org/submit and follow the instructions

 ## Sample submission